jsenv/jsenv-template-pwa/docs/testing/testing.md

 As previously mentioned, according to jsenv philosophy a test file executes like a classic file.
 It means you can use the debugging tool of classic files to debug test files.

-The recommended way to debug a file is to use Chrome devtools.
+The recommended way to debug a file is to start the development server and use Chrome devtools.

 ![Screencast test with chrome devtools](./test_chrome_devtools.gif)